 Musters – Events

-The First Defenders meet at 6:30 PM on the second Tuesday of each month from September through May.
+The First Defenders meet at 6:30 PM on the second Tuesday of each month from April through December.
 Meetings include dinner and a speaker who may be a guest or a member.
-Meetings are held at Giannotti’s Country Restaurant on Pricetown Road in Alsace Manor, and will also be provided virtually for members who are unable to attend due to COVID-19 concerns.
+Meetings are held at Giannotti’s Country Restaurant on Pricetown Road in Alsace Manor.

 A book raffle is held each month with all proceeds donated to battlefield preservation, and members who attend virtually will have the opportunity to participate even if they cannot attend a program.